hedixia/kernel_treelets/README.md

 Unlike most clustering methods, which require data sets to be numeric, KT can be applied to more general data and yield a multi-resolution sequence of basis on the data directly in feature space.
 A more detailed explanation about Kernel Treelets can be found in arXiv (https://arxiv.org/abs/1812.04808).
+A copy of PDF of this paper is within this repo.

 This repo is only for testing the examples in the paper above.
 The implementation may not be fully optimized and it is still under construction as the setup files are not yet finished.